redicides/redicides/README.md

+# 👋 Hello

-Hello, I'm dan (redicides).
-An incompetent "full stack" dev from Germany 🇩🇪.
+I'm dan (redicides), an incompetent so called "full stack" dev.

 I build many things, some which are cool, and some which are straight up pieces of shit with no proper use.